Berry Fruit Salad (with Honey-Lime Dressing)

 - Buy the freshest berries you can find.
 You can read about how to pick the best strawberries in my post for this Grilled Chicken Salad with Strawberries and Goat Cheese.

-- Wash the berries and pat them dry or let them air dry if you have the extra time.
+- Wash the fresh berries and pat them dry or let them air dry if you have the extra time.
 If the berries are added to the salad while they’re still wet, they’ll soften faster leaving you with a mushy fruit salad.

 Berry Fruit Salad Variations